elicassion/active-gym/README.md

 make_active_robosuite_env(task="<robosuite_env_name>", <more_args>)
 ```

+Note: `frame stacking` and `action repeat` are intergrated in Atari and DMC environments.

 ## TODO List
 All suggestions on bug-fix, new features, and improvmets are welcomed.
 Please open an issue or contact jishang\[at\]cs.stonybrook.edu
 - [ ] Detailed documentation